ergoplatform/ergodocs/docs/dev/anatomy/transactions/chained.md

 # the amount of time in seconds the program will pause in between submitting txs
 sleep_time = 0.5

-# here we calculate the amount of ergs required for the genesis outbox
+# here, we calculate the number of ergs required for the genesis outbox
 genesis_amount = [consecutive_transactions * (0.22 + 0.33 + 0.11) + (consecutive_transactions + 1) * 0.001]

 # wallet of sender